feedyard/baseline-aws-auth-idp/README.md

 ### credential requirements

 The example assumes the following environment variables are available.
 Although any number of methods can be used to
-populate the Environment, the pipeline for example demonstrates:
+populate the Environment, since this example assumes a greenfield bootstrap of account config, the pipeline
-* AWS programmatic keys maintained/retrieved within the repo using openssl public/private encryption.
+demonstrates:
-* All other needed keys retrieved from AWS Secrets Manager
+* AWS programmatic keys maintained/retrieved within the repo using gnupg symmetric encryption

 *aws credentials* for the targeted OU master account
 export AWS_ACCOUNT_NUMBER=999999999999